secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 ### About Incidents

-This section contains information specific to how incidents are started, what various status messages in PagerDuty mean, and the difference between the EOC and the Incident Manager during an incident.
+This section contains information specific to how incidents are started, what various status messages in PagerDuty mean, and the difference between the EOC and the IM during an incident.

 #### How Incidents Are Declared
 {:.no_toc}

 Infrastructure uses [Woodhouse](https://gitlab.com/gitlab-com/gl-infra/woodhouse) to [declare incidents through Slack](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident).
 Doing so will:

-1. Automatically page the EOC, Incident Manager, and CMOC.
+1. Automatically page the EOC, IM, and CMOC.
 1. Create an issue for the incident in the [Production](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/) issue tracker.
 1. Provide a link to the Zoom call for the incident.
 1. Create a dedicated Slack channel for the incident.